twbs/savage/SECURITY.md

 The security of Savage is important to us.
 We encourage you to report security problems to us responsibly.

-Please report all security bugs to `savage {AT} rebertia [DOT] com`.
+Please report all security bugs to `savage {AT} chrisrebert [DOT] com`.
 We aim to respond (with at least an acknowledgment) within one business day.
 We will keep you updated on the bug's status as we work towards resolving it.

 We will disclose a problem to the public once it has been confirmed and a fix has been made available.
 At that point, you will be credited for your discovery in the documentation, in the release announcements, and (if applicable) in the code itself.